eliaspeteri/eliaspeteri/README.md

 My intention is to build the greatest solutions with best, ethical, sustainable, and agile practices to accelerate business growth, meet customers' needs, and do more good for the world.

 I have:
-- reduced a highly used database call's latency ~75 % from 13 seconds to 1,6 seconds
+- reduced a highly used database call's latency ~75 % from 13 seconds to 1,6 seconds by completely rewriting an API service used by our customer support tool.
+Rewrite included chopping down a single monolithic query into multiple conditionally run queries, as well as adding indexing, moving methods into their own services for maintainability, and refactoring duplicate code into commonly used methods
-- created multiple new API integrations to different partners, boosting direct money flow
+- created and managed multiple new API integrations to different partners (lenders, insurance companies, credit registers), boosting direct money flow
-- launched a new product
+- launched a new product brokering credit cards to consumers
-- done most production deployments in my company since hiring (353 and counting)
+- done most production deployments in my company since hiring (353 and counting), using CircleCI pipelines with Docker + Kubernetes, to AWS
 - suggested now widely used company practices (such as an it support slack channel)
-- improved documentation across several key areas of software development
+- improved documentation across several key areas of software development (comments in code, Readme files, GitBook articles, internal and external API documentation with Redocly and OpenAPI)

+My expertise is in fintech, SaaS, full-stack, integrations, and web services.

 Contact me via one of these ways (or all of them!)